 Tendons and ligaments are largely made up of collagen – the most abundant protein in the body and the ‘glue’ that holds structure of the body together.
 It’s found in the bones, muscles, skin and tendons so eating foods that contain collagen is one way to support their health.
 The best sources of collagen are from foods such as bone broth stocks that make up soup and stews.
 They contain high levels of the amino acids that promote connective tissue repair but the gelatine is also very anti-inflammatory.

 A diet high in plant protein (soy protein, hummus, nuts, nut butters, foods made with almond flour, etc) has also been demonstrated to have a positive effect on collagen.
 Foods rich in vitamin C also aid tissue repair as they help support the production of collagen.

 Evidence has strongly suggested that dietary silicon is similarly beneficial to bone and connective tissue health, playing a vital role in assisting calcium with the growth and maintenance of joints and bones.
 It induces flexibility in the bones by increasing the amount of collagen which we’ve discovered, plays a vital role in supporting the cells, tissues and organs.

 Silicon is much higher in plant-derived foods so good sources include grains such as barley, oats, rice bran and wheat bran, along with some vegetables such as green beans and root vegetables.

 Nourishing herbal tea to aid flexibility

-Try this infusion* from one of our lovely members, Noreen McCarthy - a qualified herbalist, physical therapist and yoga teacher - which includes a combination of herbs said to support the health of the muscles, bones and connective tissues.
+Try this infusion* from one of our lovely members, Noreen McCarthy – a qualified herbalist, physical therapist and yoga teacher.
+It includes a combination of herbs said to support the health of the muscles, bones and connective tissues.

 The herbs should be available in most good health food shops but if not, buying individual teabags and boiling them together works just as well.